What Is a Color Wheel?

 Applying Color Theory

 By no means is color theory meant to be a definitive guide for decorating an interior.
 It is a system that provides a basic understanding of color and a set of concepts meant to be experimented with.
-Take some of these schemes and experiment with them to gain your own practical knowledge of color and design.
+Take some of these schemes and experiment with them in Live Home 3D on your iPad, iPhone, Windows or Mac device to gain your own practical knowledge of color and design.
 You can start by using one of the many tools available in the internet for working with the above mentioned color schemes as well as others.
-Our favorite is Kuler from Adobe.
+Our favorite is Adobe Color.